MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/11-OrgData-Retrieving-Emails-Events.md

 ### Exploring Calendar Events Search Code

 1. Searching for calendar events can also be accomplished using the *mgt-search-results* component.
-It will handle rendering the results for you, but you can also define your own template as well which you'll see later in this exercise.
+It can handle rendering the results for you, but you can also define your own template which you'll see later in this exercise.

 1. Open *calendar-events.component.html* and take a moment to look through the code.
 The full path to the file is *client/src/app/calendar-events/calendar-events.component.html*.
-You'll see that it's very similar to the files and emails component you looked at previously.
+You'll see that it's very similar to the files and emails components you looked at previously.

     ```html
     <mgt-search-results